MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/file-sync-troubleshoot-sync-group-management.md

 - The server is unable to authenticate with the Azure File Sync service due to an expired or deleted certificate.
 - The Telemetry event log on the server is corrupted.

-On the server that is showing as "Appears offline" in the portal, look at Event ID 9301 in the Telemetry event log (located under *Applications and Services\Microsoft\FileSync\Agent* in Event Viewer) to determine why the server is unable to access the Azure File Sync service.
+On the server that is showing as "Appears offline" in the portal, look at Event ID 9301 in the Telemetry event log (located under *Applications and Services\Microsoft\FileSync\Agent* in Event Viewer) to determine why this issue is occurring.

 - If "GetNextJob completed with status: 0" is logged, the server can communicate with the Azure File Sync service